tataranovich/gcloud-prompt/README.md

 # GCloud Prompt

-Helper script to visualize gcloud configuration is active and warn if current GKE context from a different project.
+Helper script to display active gcloud configuration name and warn if current kubectl context has a GKE cluster from a different GCP project.

 ## Installation